pypa/hatch/docs/config/build.md

 will exclude every file with a `.json` extension, and will include everything under a `tests` directory located at the root and every file with a `.py` extension that is directly under a `pkg` directory located at the root except for `_compat.py`.

+When the sdist `include` list is narrower than the wheel target, Hatchling still adds the wheel's in-tree sources to the sdist so isolated builds (`python -m build`, `uv build`) do not drop them.
+Use sdist `exclude` if a wheel source must stay out of the archive.

 ### Artifacts

 If you want to include files that are [ignored by your VCS](#vcs), such as those that might be created by [build hooks](#build-hooks), you can use the `artifacts` option.
 This option is semantically equivalent to `include`.